 If you want it all, the obvious choice for many is either Sky or Virgin Media.
 These have the widest range of inclusive TV channels but all providers offer a huge number of TV channels and TV on-demand services.
 Even Sky Sports and other premium sports channels are also available from other providers - you don't have to sign up to Sky to get them.

-However if you want a specific channel then it's best to check that it is available from your preferred provider as there are some exceptions to this rule.
-For example Sky Atlantic is only available to Sky customers while TalkTalk customers can't access BT Sport.
+However if you want a specific channel then it's best to check that it is available from your preferred provider as there are some exceptions to this rule - for example Sky Atlantic is only available to Sky customers.

 What extra TV services and TV boxes can I get?